JohnDeLeoDev/IP2-JohnDeLeo/README.md

 ```

 ### Notes
 - The precision of the simulated annealing search can be changed by manipulating the `number_of_iterations` variable in the `SimulatedAnnealingSearch` method in `RomaniaCityApp.py`.
 By default, it is set to 10 iterations.
 The precision can also be changed by manipulating the `temperature` variable in the `SimulatedAnnealingSearch` method in `RomaniaCityApp.py`.
-By default, it is set to 1000.
+By default, it is set to 100.
+Under current implementation, there is a possibility of returning INF path length when using lower iteration counts or higher starting temperatures.